minxinz/PokegoApi-java/README.md

 System.out.println("Please go to " + GoogleUserCredentialProvider.LOGIN_URL);
 System.out.println("Enter authorization code:");

-// Ask the user to enter it in the standard input Scanner sc = new Scanner(System.in);
+// Ask the user to enter it into the standard input Scanner sc = new Scanner(System.in);
 String access = sc.nextLine();